Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 ## Evaluation of the Faster R-CNN Model

-To evaluate the model's performance, the test dataset was utilized.
+The test dataset was utilized to evaluate the model's performance.
 Various metrics were monitored throughout the evaluation process to assess the model's effectiveness.
 Additionally, a post-processing technique called Non-Maximum Suppression (NMS) was applied.
 NMS helps eliminate duplicate bounding boxes with significant overlap, retaining only the highest confidence ones, thereby enhancing the model's prediction accuracy.
 The evaluation metrics for the Faster R-CNN model include:

 1. **Precision**: Ratio of correctly detected instances to total detected instances.